loneicewolf/LOCKHEED-PLATFORM/README.md

 **NOTE**:   Not to be confused with the Aerospace-Defense Company [Lockheedmartin](https://en.wikipedia.org/wiki/Lockheed_Martin)

+#### Not done.
+I Will focus on some other projects before moving onto this project.
+Please consider this project as (in slow-dev)

 The LOCKHEED-PLATFORM -better known as
 LP - is a  metasploit and beef-xss -like "platform",